 Your budget will often determine the types of properties available to you and their locations.
 Take some time to work out what you can afford and what you can realistically earn from rental income.
 This will give you a clearer point of reference for when you research the house prices and rental rates in the areas where you plan to buy.

-Factor in Your Mortgage
+Factor in Your Buy to Let Mortgage

-Include the cost of your buy-to-let mortgage in your financial calculations.
-Most landlords take out a buy-to-let mortgage to fund their investment, which means they have to budget for a deposit – this is usually at least 25% of the purchase price.
+Include the cost of your buy to let mortgage in your financial calculations.
+Most landlords take out a buy to let mortgage to fund their investment, which means they have to budget for a deposit – this is usually at least 25% of the purchase price.
 Find out more about different mortgage types in our guide.

 Check Your Financial Forecast